Skip to content

 pip install -e clients/python

-Or vendor clients/python/waveledger/ directly — it's pure Python with one dep (requests).
+Or vendor clients/python/waveledger/ directly — pure Python with one dependency (requests).

 pip install requests